ethanrgibson/ethanrgibson/README.md

 <p>
 <h2>🧉 Featured Projects</h2>

 Currently creating a website for my vinyl collection.
-Complete with a CSS animated record player and a pciture of my enitre collection.
+Complete with a CSS animated record player and a picture of my enitre collection.
 I call it Waxify.
 Stay tuned for the finished masterpiece.

 </p>